okami101/vuetify-admin/packages/docs/guide/laravel.md

 # Laravel

-This guide is a demonstration of official [Vtec Laravel Crud](https://github.com/okami101/vtec-laravel-crud) which heavily facilitates Vtec Admin integration within existing real backend.
+This guide is a demonstration of how official [Vtec Laravel Crud](https://github.com/okami101/vtec-laravel-crud) can heavily facilitates Vtec Admin integration within laravel backend.
+We will also made usage of server and client code generator commands for YAML driven development showcase.
+Simply quick and done !

 :::warning REQUIREMENTS